valory-xyz/langchain-trader/README.md

     bash run_service.sh
     ```

-5. Look at the service logs (on another terminal):
+4. Make a request (on another terminal):

     ```
-    docker logs -f langchaintrader_abci_0
+    curl -X POST http://localhost:8000/request -H "Content-Type: application/json" -d '{"prompt":"Will Apple unveil a new Iphone before the end of 2024?"}'
     ```

-6. Make a request:
+6. Look at the service logs to read the response (on a third terminal):

     ```
-    curl -X POST http://localhost:8000/request -H "Content-Type: application/json" -d '{"prompt":"Will Apple unveil a new Iphone before the end of 2024?"}'
+    docker logs -f langchaintrader_abci_0
     ```